terminalcloud/apps/docs/bpf.md

 ### About the Working Example
 The Web based TODO list App is a tool to Create, Read, Update and Delete tasks developed with the Bottle Python environment Framework.
 It was developed using Mysql with SQLAlchemy support, a SQL Toolkit and Object Relational Mapper.
 The front end was developed using the most popular html, css and JS framework, Bootstrap.

-You can use it at example, or staring point or just start from scratch.
+You can use it as an example, staring point or just start from scratch.

 ## Documentation